-We've published a full list of members of the Advisory Group.
-If you would like to raise anything at one of our meetings or provide feedback on the agenda items we're discussing, do get in touch with your representative or email one of the Open Networks Project team.
+We will publish a full list of members of the Challenge Group in early 2022.
+If you would like to raise anything at one of our meetings or provide feedback on the agenda items we're discussing, do get in touch with one of the Open Networks project team.

-Each year we identify high priority items based on your feedback and consult the whole industry for views on these developments.
+Each year we identify a range of high priority items based on your feedback and consult the whole industry for views on these developments.
 This feedback is incredibly important and we seek and welcome responses from across the industry, in whatever format and level of detail.

 We host a series of public events, webinars, panel events and roundtables throughout the year to complement our consultations or specific items of work, all of which help steer the development of Open Networks products and deliverables.
 These are listed on our Events page.

 The whole system challenges that we are looking to solve requires the right expertise.
 As the natural home for network collaboration, Open Networks draws on the expertise of each network company to lead this development work and has a significant number of representatives from each company developing and progressing all the necessary steps to build a grid that leaves nobody behind.